The Build System

 Understanding what GNOME builder does to run your application

-GNOME builder created a project using the meson build system.
+GNOME builder created a project using the .

 Meson has a concept of using files which end with .build